antonhalim/stock-market-bk-002-public/README.md

 ## Objective

-Create a method `get_buy_and_sell_times` which analyze the contents of `jamba-juice-stock.json` in your `lib` folder.
+Create a method `get_buy_and_sell_times` which will analyze the contents of a stock info JSON file, such as `spec/fixturesjamba-juice-stock.json`.
 This method should tell you what time to buy stock and what time to sell stock.
 Feel free to create more methods to help this method out if you'd like.

 Let's assume two things:

-1. You can only buy and sell once, you don't want to arouse suspicion after all
+1. You can only buy and sell once because you don't want to arouse suspicion
-2. that you must buy stock before you sell stock.
+2. You must buy stock before you sell stock

 You want to return a hash with two key-value pairs: